thunkware/maven-test-profiler/README.md

 # Maven Test Profiler

-Often you have the problem that in large builds you need to find the list of the `bad tests` which means to find those tests which are taking the most time to run.

 This maven extension outputs summary of all tests ran by maven-surefire-plugin and maven-failsafe-plugin.

-This means every suite is listed separately with their approriate run time afterwards you get a list of the worst five test suites which gives you a hint where to look for bad tests.
+Every test suite is listed separately with their elapsed time.
+Also show is a list of the slowest five test suites.

 ## Usage